-At the end of the 20th century, career development specialists have embarked on a new project.
-They are seeking ways to strengthen national strategies for work force development and career guidance as well as to forge an international vision for career service delivery.
-These efforts have been prompted by the shift from an industrial to an information society and the concomitant tendency for the world to act as one economic market, rather than as a series of national markets.
+At the end of the 20th century career development specialists have embarked on a new project.
+They are seeking to identify ways to strengthen national strategies for workforce development and career guidance as well as to forge an international vision for career service delivery.
+These efforts have been prompted by the shift from an industrial to an information society and the concomitant tendency for the world to act as one economic market rather than as a series of national markets.
 The global economy has brought a quest for greater accountability and efficiency, often through the increased use of technology.
-This quest has resulted in both larger and smaller businesses.
-To flourish in today's economy, companies must concentrate either on global or local markets, not national markets (Cascio, 1995).
+This quest has resulted in both larger and smaller businesses- to flourish in today's economy companies must concentrate either on global or local markets, not national markets (Cascio, 1995).
 On the one hand, we have seen mammoth mergers such as the \$74 billion agreement between Exxon and Mobile Oil.
-On the other, we have seen downsizing produce smaller companies that employ fewer people who work in teams with each member performing many tasks.
+On the other, we have seen downsizing produce smaller companies that employ less people and have them work in teams with each member performing many tasks.

-As mass production diminishes, and vertical teams replace hierarchies of specialists, work itself has been fundamentally restructured.
-Rather than being defined as a group of tasks involved in making a product, jobs are now described in terms of the services needed to meet customer demands.
-As work moves from making a product to performing a service, pay becomes linked to the market value of skills and success in customer service, rather than tenure or job title.
-The new emphasis on process, technology and service has increased the demand for technicians while reducing the demand for machinists.
-In addition to globalization and the transition to a service economy, social changes (particularly the privatization of public organizations, the aging work force and the greater participation of women, racial and ethnic minorities, and disabled workers) have also affected jobs.
+As mass production diminishes and vertical teams replace hierarchies of specialists, work itself has been fundamentally restructured.
+Rather than being defined as a group of tasks involved in making a product, jobs are now being described in terms of the services needed to meet customer demands.
+As work moves from making a product to performing a service, pay becomes linked to the market value of skills and success in customer service rather than tenure or job title.
+The new emphasis on process, technology, and service has increased the demand for technicians while reducing the demand for machinists.
+In addition to globalization and the transition to a service economy, social changes-particularly the privatization of public organizations, the aging workforce, and the greater participation of women, racial and ethnic minorities, and disabled workers-have also affected jobs.

 The reorganization of the workplace has transformed the employment contract and the meaning of career.

-Job security dissipates as fewer companies promise lifetime employment along a well-defined career path, choosing instead to hire "contingent workers" for term-specific contracts.
+Job security dissipates as fewer companies promise life-time employment along a well-defined career path, choosing instead to hire "contingent workers" for term-specific contracts.
 In the emerging employment compact, employees are urged to view themselves as "self-employed," with the employer being their customer.
-Because many workers can now anticipate holding at least 10 different jobs during their work life, they must focus on learning and developing skills that enhance their current performance and qualify them for their next job.
-Thus, lifetime employment must become lifetime employability.
-To maintain their employability, contemporary workers must manage their own careers, with résumés becoming a list of transferable skills and adaptive strengths.
+Because many workers can now anticipate holding at least ten different jobs during their worklives, they must focus on learning and developing skills that enhance their current performance as well as qualify them for the next job.
+Thus, life-time employment must become life-time employability.
+To maintain their employability, contemporary workers must manage their own careers, with resumes becoming a list of transferable skills and adaptive strengths.